lipskiy-aleh/school_template/README.md

-## Template for repositories with home works of pro course students
 My name is Olga.
 I am 39 years old.
 I live in Minsk.

 ## FAQ
 * If `yarn lint` command not work in your local PC.
 Go to package.json file change next lines